 Who legally owns an engagement ring after divorce?

 If parties marry and then divorce, the engagement ring will likely be considered marital property.
-If it is a short-term marriage, there is a greater chance that the ring could be considered separate property because it was a conditional gift where the condition was met.
+If it is a short-term marriage, there is a greater chance that the ring could be considered separate property because it was a conditional gift.